 That gave rise to a layer between the players and the CDMs called the EME or Encrypted Media Extensions.
 The EME provides a standardized set of APIs for players (apps) to communicate with the CDMs.

 Let’s now understand how EME and CDMs work together –

-- Content Decryption Module (CDM) is a software that decrypts and optionally, decodes + displays the video.
+- Content Decryption Module (CDM) is software that decrypts and, optionally, decodes + displays the video.

-An advantage of use EME is that content providers and player vendors are now develop streaming services which can be viewed on different browers because of the inter-operability introduced by the use of EME.
-You can develop an app that uses the EME spec to talk to the license server and the CDM – irrespective of the DRM platform or browser (CDM) being used.
+An advantage of using EME is that content providers and player vendors are now developing streaming services that can be viewed on different browsers because of the interoperability introduced by the use of EME.
+You can develop an app that uses the EME spec to talk to the license server and the CDM – irrespective of the DRM platform or browser (CDM) used.

 For more information, see the EME specification.

 After decrypting a video, it must be decoded and displayed to the user without exposing the decrypted, decoded, or raw frames.
 The CDM (Content Decryption Module) is vital in preventing data leaks because it is the first point of contact for/with the decrypted data.

 When it comes to video playback, a CDM can either

 - decrypt the movie and hand over the bitstream to the application (not very secure because someone can hack the app to dump the video)

 - decrypt, decode, and pass on the decoded frames of video to the platform’s display engine.